trilbymedia/grav-skeleton-helios-site/pages/v3/03.guides/04.search-options/doc.md

 - Check that pages have the correct taxonomy (e.g., `category: docs`)
 - Verify `search_content` is set to `rendered` if using shortcodes

-**YetiSearch:**
+**YetiSearch Pro:**
-- Ensure the index has been built: `bin/plugin yetisearch index --index pages`
+- Ensure the index has been built: `bin/plugin yetisearch-pro index --index pages`
 - Check that pages aren't excluded via `yetisearch.ignore: true`
-- Verify the index exists in `user/data/yetisearch/`
+- Verify the index exists in `user/data/yetisearch-pro/`

-### YetiSearch index out of date
+### YetiSearch Pro index out of date

 Rebuild the index after major content changes:

 [codesh lang="bash"]
-bin/plugin yetisearch index --index pages --flush [/codesh]
+bin/plugin yetisearch-pro index --index pages --flush [/codesh]

 Or enable realtime indexing for automatic updates.